samvardani/GuardBench/PLATFORM_EVALUATION_REPORT.md

 4. Begin SOC2 preparation immediately
 5. Implement quick wins (OpenAPI, tests, config)

 **This platform has tremendous potential.
-With disciplined execution on these recommendations, SeaRai can become the industry standard for AI safety evaluation.**
+With disciplined execution on these recommendations, SeaRei can become the industry standard for AI safety evaluation.**